saraa123/django_project_tracker/README.md

 * Allow users to comment on issues and feature requests.

 * Cart changes:
-    - I initially allowed users to add tickets to their cart, but then decided on a different approach, whereby users are now sent directly to checkout when submitting or upvoting features, and can directly submit new free issues.
-    - The cart app has remained however, as I want to develop a function that would allow users to add multiple tickets to their cart and make one payment.
+    - I initially had a cart app and function, but during testing I realised the current layout of the project didn’t necessarily need a cart.
+I have however kept the cart app and all its associated classes and code as I want to utilise them in the future.
+I want to create a function that would allow users to add multiple tickets to their cart and only make one payment.
+After doing so they would have a count on their profile stating how many tickets they have available.
+    - Now users are sent directly to checkout when submitting or upvoting features, and can directly submit new free issues.

 * Have greater control over the feature costs:
-    - Currently there are default values set for upvote cost and the amount of money needed.
+    - Currently there are default values set for the upvote cost and the amount of money needed per feature.
 Some have been manipulated in admin.
 I would like to develop a function whereby new features are given a status of ‘request submitted’ before being sent directly to the main feature request table, and are at that point individually assigned specific values for the factors mentioned above.

 * Develop the search function further
+    – Currently the search function returns queries relating to issues and features.
+I want to develop this further whereby other aspects are also searched such as progress and possibly feedback.
+    - Improve search results by enabling users to click on a result and if it is an issue or feature they will be taken to the details of that item.

+* Create stricter password requirements:
+    - Currently there is a minimum password length of 8.
+In the future I want to make password requirements more secure by including capital letters and symbol requirements.

+* Give users the ability to change their account information:
+    - Their email address, registered name and password.

+### Other Areas of Interest
+* In the future I want to utilise git more and create different branches for development.

 ## Methods used
 * HTML